 There are literally hundreds, or even thousands, of substances that act as antioxidants.

-The best types of antioxidants come from plants and differ from animal-sourced antioxidants, such as retinol, because they act hormetically.
+The best types of antioxidants come from plants and differ from animal-sourced antioxidants, such as retinol (pre-formed vitamin A), because they act hormetically.

 This means they don’t inhibit free-radicals directly, through donating electrons, but stimulate the immune system to do it, through its own endogenous antioxidant pathways .